-Crater Lake is also one of the snowiest inhabited places in the US.
-Each winter, deep snow forces the closure of the park's Rim Drive and North Entrance to cars -- and Rim Drive becomes a trail for skiing and snowshoeing; the North Entrance road becomes a snowmobile trail.
-These roads close for the season with the first big October snowstorm, or on November 1, whichever comes first.
-Plowing closed roads typically begins in mid-April.
-But it takes a long time to open them up and there are no set dates.
-The North Entrance and West Rim Drive can open as early as mid-May or as late as the end of June.
-The East Rim Drive fully opens sometime between mid-June and late July.
+With Crater Lake being one of the snowiest inhabited regions in the US, winter presents a fascinating spectacle.
+Deep snow usually shuts down the park's Rim Drive and North Entrance to cars, transforming them into skiing and snowshoeing trails and a snowmobile route, respectively.
+These closures kick in with the first significant October snowstorm or on November 1, whichever arrives first.
+The task of plowing closed roads generally commences mid-April, with no fixed dates for their reopening.
+They could open as early as mid-May or as late as the end of June.
+Expect the East Rim Drive to be fully accessible sometime between mid-June and late July.

-The park receives an average of 43 feet of snow each year, making the winter months challenging.
-However, if you're prepared, the parks winter trails and unplowed roads provide skiers and snowshoers with access to open slopes, dense forests, and breathtaking views, making Crater Lake ideal for both day-trippers and backcountry visitors.
+Despite an average snowfall of 43 feet annually posing challenges, the park's winter trails and unplowed roads afford skiers and snowshoers unparalleled access to open slopes, dense forests, and awe-inspiring views.
+Crater Lake is an ideal destination for both day-trippers and backcountry explorers.

-Ranger-guided snowshoe walks become increasingly popular each year.
-The walks generally last two hours, and cover 1 to 2 miles of moderate-to-strenuous terrain.
-The ranger determines the route but most walks begin at Rim Village and continue through the sub-alpine forests and meadows along the lake rim.
-The park provides snowshoes at no cost or you are welcome to use your own.
-Previous snowshoeing experience is not necessary but coming prepared with warm clothing and water-resistant footwear is required.
-All participants must be at least 8 years of age.
-Space on each tour is limited, and advance reservations are required.
-As winter approaches, call the park’s visitor center at 541-594-3100 for information on how to sign up.
-The visitor center is open daily from 10:00 am to 4:00 pm except on December 25.
-Organized groups may be able to arrange for a separate tour, if staff is available.
+Ranger-guided snowshoe walks are becoming increasingly popular year after year.
+These walks typically cover 1 to 2 miles of moderate-to-strenuous terrain in about two hours.
+While the route is at the ranger's discretion, most walks commence at Rim Village and proceed through the lake rim's sub-alpine forests and meadows.
+The park offers snowshoes free of charge, or you can bring your own.
+Prior experience isn't necessary, but do come prepared with warm clothing and water-resistant footwear.
+Participants must be at least 8 years old, and advance reservations are required due to limited space.
+As winter draws near, reach out to the park’s visitor center at 541-594-3100 to sign up.
+The visitor center operates daily from 10:00 am to 4:00 pm except on December 25.
+Organized groups may arrange for a separate tour if staff is available.